ChrisWhealy/edge-cdn-store/docs/explanation.md

    It fetches the HTTP header `Host` and then derives what communication scheme to use by looking first for the pseudo-header `:scheme`, then if that is not found, it looks for `X-Forwarded-Proto`, and if that is not found, drops back to `http`.

-   Once these values have been derived, it returns a `pingora_core::upstreams::peer::HttpPeer` that tells Pingora how to communicate with eth upstream server.
+   Once these values have been derived, it returns a `pingora_core::upstreams::peer::HttpPeer` that tells Pingora how to communicate with the upstream server.

 * ***`request_cache_filter`***<br>
    As long as the request does not create a request feedback loop (I.E. a request aimed at the proxy itself), this function connects the `DISK_CACHE` with the received `session` object.